-Perfo ormance outcomes Acceptable outcomes Complies Comments area lopment in the 'Class A' or 'Class B' area ified on the AO3 No acceptable outcome is provided. ~ The application is for a boundary realignment only. cultural land overlay s (OM-001a-n) : ensures that agricultural land is not permanently alienated; ensures that The resultant lots will both contain generous areas not mapped as Class A or Class B. (c) agricultural land is preserved for agricultural purposes; and does not constrain the viability or use of agricultural land.
-Any future development can be positioned outside the Class A and B areas.
-If for Reconfiguring a lot area' Agric maps retain holdin scale Broadhectare rural identified on the cultural land overlay s (OM-001a-n) is ned in very large rural ngs viable for broad e grazing and ciated activities.
-AO4 Development does not involve the creation of a new lot within the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n). n/a Not applicable.
-The subject land is not within the Broadhectare rural area.
-'Class area rural' Agric maps sever occur not fr Infiguring a lot in the s A' area, 'Class B' or the 'Broadhectare area identified on the cultural land overlay s (OM-001a-n) that is red by a gazetted road rs only where it does agment land used for ultural purposes.
-A05 No acceptable outcome is provided. n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments PO2 Sensitive land uses in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) are designed and located to: AO2 No acceptable outcome is provided. n/a The subject site has been zoned Rural Residential (Precinct A - 4,000m2) under the Mareeba Shire Council Planning Scheme 2016. (a) avoid land use conflict; (b) manage impacts from agricultural activities, including chemical spray drift, odour, noise, dust, smoke and ash; This zoning and precinct clearly indicate the planning intent for the subject site to be reconfigured into smaller rural residential lots. (c) avoid reducing primary production potential; and (d) not adversely affect public health, safety and amenity.
+The inclusion of rural residential zoned land within the agricultural land overlay is an error in the planning scheme.
+PO3 Development in the 'Class A' area or 'Class B' area identified on the Agricultural land overlay maps (OM-001a-n): AO3 No acceptable outcome is provided. n/a The subject site has been zoned Rural Residential (Precinct A - 4,000m2) under the Mareeba Shire Council Planning Scheme 2016.
+This zoning and (a) ensures that agricultural land is not permanently alienated; (b) ensures that agricultural land is preserved for agricultural purposes; precinct clearly indicate the planning intent for the subject site to be reconfigured into smaller rural residential lots. and (c) does not constrain the viability or use of agricultural land.
+If for Reconfiguring a lot The inclusion of rural residential zoned land within the agricultural land overlay is an error in the planning scheme.

-Performance outcomes Acceptable outcomes Complies Comments PO6 AO6 ~ Complies.
-Any Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n), including boundary realignments, only occurs No acceptable outcome is provided.
-The realignment would move approximately 12.2361 hectares from existing Lot 21 and include this area as part of proposed Lot 1. where it: The boundary (a) improves agricultural efficiency; realignment will follow an existing internal road and (b) facilitates agricultural activity; or will result in two similarly size allotments with (c) facilitates conservation outcomes; or reasonable small scale cropping potential. (d) resolves boundary issues where a structure is built over the boundary line of two lots.
+Performance outcomes Acceptable outcomes Complies Comments PO4 The 'Broadhectare rural area' identified on the Agricultural land overlay maps (OM-001a-n) is retained in very large rural holdings viable for broad scale grazing and associated activities.
+AO4 Development does not involve the creation of a new lot within the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n). n/a The subject site is not within the broadhectare rural area.
+PO5 Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n) that is severed by a gazetted road occurs only where it does not fragment land used for agricultural purposes.
+AO5 No acceptable outcome is provided. n/a Not applicable.
+Any Reconfiguring a lot in the 'Class A' area, 'Class B' area or the 'Broadhectare rural' area identified on the Agricultural land overlay maps (OM-001a-n), including boundary realignments, only occurs where it: (a) improves agricultural efficiency; (b) facilitates agricultural activity; or (c) facilitates conservation outcomes; or (d) resolves boundary issues where a structure is built over the boundary line of two lots.
+AO6 No acceptable outcome is provided. n/a The subject site has been zoned Rural Residential (Precinct A - 4,000m2) under the Mareeba Shire Council Planning Scheme 2016.
+This zoning and precinct clearly indicate the planning intent for the subject site to be reconfigured into smaller rural residential lots.
+The inclusion of rural residential zoned land within the agricultural land overlay is an error in the planning scheme.